Bachelor of Performing Arts Degree

 Note: Dates are subject to change.

-If you are already a Capilano student, or you are thinking of choosing Capilano, and you want to plan your coursework so that you can be eligible for admission to the Bachelor of Performing Arts program, you should speak with an academic advisor.
+If you are already a Capilano student, or you are thinking of choosing Capilano and you want to plan your coursework so that you can be eligible for admission to the Bachelor of Performing Arts program, you should speak with Academic Advising.

 If you have a specific question about the program, contact the Bachelor of Performing Arts office by email or call 604 984 4911.